Teaching Excellence Initiative

 Join a group of your faculty peers to explore ways to engage students in general education courses through active learning techniques.
 Participants in this faculty inquiry group will survey research findings on teaching and learning and apply those findings to their general education classes.
 Through discussions of methodology, course design, and learning goals, you will exchange ideas and resources with peers from across the university community.
 An opportunity for introducing new techniques, receiving supportive feedback, and crafting creative teaching approaches.
 Tobin Miller Shearer, History Professor and MUS Teaching Scholar, will facilitate the group and offer support as you build and develop your classroom instruction.
 This FIP will meet five times on Wednesday or Friday mornings.

 Faculty Inquiry Project: “It seemed like a good idea at the time” – When active learning meets the reality of the classroom

-In addition to the TEI efforts, these existing initiatives also support student engagement:
+In addition to the TEI efforts, this existing initiative also supports student engagement: